WeiShaoD/neuroimage-menu/docs/source/Preprocessing/Preprocessing_menu.rst

 2 Slice correction
 ^^^^^^^^^^^^^^^^^^

-Since the high variance exists in the wine, we have to look at each bottle.
+There are no two identical wine in the world. we have to look at each bottle.

 Most fMRI studies acquire one slice at a time, meaning that the signal recorded from one slice may be offset in time by up to several seconds when compared to another.
 Each of these slices takes tens to hundreds of milliseconds.The two most commonly used methods for creating volumes are sequential and interleaved slice acquisition. sequential acquisition slices have been acquired in sequential
-(1,2,3,4,5,6...), Interleaved slice acquisition (1,3,5,..2,4,6...) acquires every other slice and then fills in the gaps on the second pass o.
-Although slice timing differences may not be important for simple block design experiments, they can impart considerable errors in rapid, event-related fMRI studies if not accounted for.
-Although slice timing differences may not be important for simple block design experiments, they can impart considerable errors in rapid, event-related fMRI studies if not accounted for.
-In addtion, In order to make statistics model work, the time-series for each slice needs to be shifted back in time by the duration it took to acquire that slice.
+(1,2,3,4,5,6…), Interleaved slice acquisition (1,3,5,..2,4,6…) acquires every other slice and then fills in the gaps on the second pass o.
+Although slice timing differences may not be important for simple block design experiments, they can impact considerable errors in rapid, event-related fMRI studies if not accounted for.In addtion, the statistics model requires the time-series for each slice needs to be shifted back in time by the duration it took to acquire that slice.

 .. figure:: SliceTimingCorrection_Demo.gif